 def collate_fn_wrapper(list_microbatch_ids):

-# each batch is a list of sample ids that fill up to the max tokens per batch
+# Each batch element is a list of sample ids that fills up to max tokens.

-# we return the collated batch of all dataset samples of all input batches.
+# We return the collated batch over all dataset samples referenced in the microbatches.

 batch = []